Do You Need a Permit to Replace Your Roof?

 When applying for a Window Replacement permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Hawaii County may vary slightly from municipality to municipality, standard US zoning dictates that: Replacement windows in bedrooms and sleeping areas must meet strict minimum egress size requirements to allow for emergency fire escape.
+Key code points for a Window Replacement in Hawaii County: Replacement windows in bedrooms and sleeping areas must meet strict minimum egress size requirements to allow for emergency fire escape.

 Estimated processing time in Hawaii County: 10 to 14 business days.